 Camilla Beskow & Erik Pontus Weman Tell Release 'The Old Norse Saga – Part One: Birds of Ásgarðr', A Fantasy Masterpiece

 Written under the names C. Beskow and E.P.W.
 Tell, the novel explores the growing tension between gods, giants, elves, and humans as ancient rivalries threaten to erupt into war.
-At the center of the story is a prophecy tied to the world tree itself, warning that destruction is approaching and that the balance between realms may already be failing.
+At the center of the story is a prophecy tied to the world tree itself, warning that the balance between the realms is collapsing and that destruction may already be inevitable.

 Availability

 The book is currently available worldwide through Amazon, Goodreads, Blackwell’s, The Nile, Fishpond, Bookscape, and additional online booksellers.
-Readers can check The Old Norse Saga - Part One: Birds of Ásgarðr on https://www.amazon.com/dp/9199073706, or to learn more and follow future updates, they can check the authors’ official website.
+Readers can find The Old Norse Saga - Part One: Birds of Ásgarðr on Amazon at https://www.amazon.com/dp/9199073706.
+For updates and additional information visit the authors’ official website.

 A Story Built Around Fragile Alliances and Destiny

 The novel begins as dark omens spread across the worlds.
 The sun darkens, stars fall into the sea, and fear grows among the ruling powers of the realms.
-In an attempt to prevent open conflict, leaders agree to exchange their children as political hostages, forcing young heirs and gifted youths to live among those once considered enemies.
+In an attempt to prevent open conflict, leaders agree to exchange their children as political hostages, forcing young heirs and gifted youths to live among former enemies.

 The narrative follows these interconnected lives while gradually revealing hidden motives, shifting loyalties, and growing threats across the realms.
-The story balances large-scale mythological conflict with deeply personal struggles tied to identity, fear, ambition, and belonging.
+It combines large-scale mythological conflict with intimate emotional struggles surrounding identity, fear, ambition, and belonging.

 Inspired by Norse History and Literary Research

 One of the defining elements of The Old Norse Saga - Part One: Birds of Ásgarðr is its strong connection to historical and mythological research.
-Erik Pontus Weman Tell spent years studying Norse mythology, Scandinavian history, and the writings of Swedish scholar Viktor Rydberg before the series fully developed.
+Erik Pontus Weman Tell spent years studying Norse mythology, Scandinavian history, and the writings of Swedish scholar Viktor Rydberg during the development of the series.

-His research into the Curmsun Disc and the historical figure Harald Bluetooth further expanded the foundation for the project.
+His research into the Curmsun Disc and the historical figure Harald Bluetooth further influenced the historical framework of the series.
 Rather than offering a direct retelling of ancient myths, the authors sought to create a modern fantasy experience that preserves the atmosphere and emotional depth of traditional Norse storytelling.

 “The world of Norse mythology contains both grandeur and vulnerability,” said Erik Pontus Weman Tell, Co-Author of The Old Norse Saga.
 “We wanted to create a story where mythology feels alive through the emotions, fears, and choices of the characters themselves.”